BonnieMcb/recipease/testing.md

 ![filtered recipe](/documents/screenshots/filtered_recipe.PNG)
 ![recipe detail](/documents/screenshots/recipe_page.PNG)

-3. I am looking for a one stop place to add, edit and view my own recipes.
+3. I am looking for a one-stop place to add, edit and view my own recipes.
     * Add a recipe (registered user only).
     * Edit/delete recipes that they have added (registered user only).
     * View a list of recipes they have added on the MY RECIPES page (registered user only).